priboen/priboen/README.md

 ## Hi there 👋

-I am a sixth-semester student at the Informatics Engineering Study Program.
+I am a seventh-semester student at the Informatics Engineering Study Program.
 My main interests are Mobile Application Development and front-end development, where I excellence in programming languages and frameworks such as HTML, CSS, JavaScript, Kotlin, PHP, Flutter and Laravel.
 Being active in academic and non-academic activities has enabled me to work collaboratively with teams and individuals and exercise my creative and critical thinking skills.

 - 🔭 I am currently studying at Muhammadiyah University of Yogyakarta
 - 🌱 I’m currently learning Mobile App Development using Flutter Framework